Human Growth Hormone (HGH) for "Dummies"

 Therefore, it could be said that HGH is the precursor of IGF-, that is to say, HGH is what stimulates the body (the liver) to produce IGF-1.

 HGH Human Growth Hormone Replacement Therapy Using a Pre-Cursor Secretagogue Analog (Sermorelin)

 Secretagogue is a substance that promotes secretion, for instance, the Secretagogue for HGH production, i.e., the content that tells your Pituitary Gland to increase HGH production is GH-RH (growth hormone-releasing hormone) which comes from the hypothalamus.

 Sermorelin (http://www.sermorelin.com) is a polypeptide chain that mimics the effects of GH-RH (the substances that naturally tell your Pituitary Gland to increase HGH production. )

-In contrast to supplementing the Growth Hormone deficiency through injections of exogenous recombinant HGH, another therapy, GH-RH therapy, involves the use of GH-RH injections which cause and stimulates the body’s Pituitary Gland to secrete greater quantities of naturally produced HGH (Sermorelin injections).
+In contrast to supplementing the Growth Hormone deficiency through injections of exogenous recombinant HGH, another therapy, GH-RH therapy, involves the use of GH-RH doses which cause and stimulates the body's Pituitary Gland to secrete more significant quantities of naturally produced HGH (Sermorelin injections).